I don’t know about you but any sweet treat with peanut butter gets two thumbs up from me… especially Bisquick peanut butter cookies!

 I absolutely love that nutty, creamy flavor in a perfectly chewy cookie paired with a glass of milk or even with a little bit of jam.

-If you’re a fan of thick, moist, and chewy peanut butter cookies, you are going to LOVE this recipe.
+If you’re a fan of thick, moist, and chewy peanut butter cookies, you’ll LOVE this recipe.
 It only uses four ingredients… but no eggs, no butter, and no granulated sugar!

 Peanut Butter Cookies